 - Talk about composition in paintings.
 Why are the people standing where they are?
 What role does the background play?
 The foreground?
 How do the trees or buildings on the edges of the painting play into the whole?
 Are the people or objects centered in the painting or do they bleed off the edges?

 This is a great beginning to art appreciation.
-You can get new art postcards little by little as you go through your history studies, matching artists with their time period.
-Once they recognize some famous paintings, take an opportunity to go to a museum and see the paintings and artwork there for some real life experiences.
+You can get new art postcards little by little as you go through your history or art history studies, matching artists with their time period.
+Once kids recognize some famous paintings, take an opportunity to go to a museum and see the paintings and artwork there for some real-life experiences.
 When you’ve spent some time in museums you will see that no reproduction on the internet or in a book can match it.
 There is also a quiet, reverent tone in most museums that is neat to observe as art lovers look at the paintings and other exhibits.
 Finally, you should also have art books lying around the house or classroom, available for looking through.
 Once kids start to recognize famous paintings they will love spotting them.